google/perfetto/docs/contributing/ui-plugins.md

 - Navigate to the plugins page:
   [localhost:10000/#!/plugins](http://localhost:10000/#!/plugins).
 - Ctrl-F for your plugin name and enable it.
+- Enabling/disabling plugins requires a restart of the UI, so refresh the page to start your plugin.

 Later you can request for your plugin to be enabled by default.
 Follow the [default plugins](#default-plugins) section for this.